ruadhrimcdougall/neutrinoOscillations/README.txt

 @author: ruadhri
 """

-Title: A log-likelihood fit for extracting neutrino oscillation parameters

-Key Topic: Functional Minimisation

 This project involves developing a Negative Log Likelihood (NLL) fit to extract neutrino oscillation parameters from simulated T2K data.
 The tasks include:

 Data Handling: Reading experimental and unoscillated event rate data from provided files.

 Probability Calculation: Coding the oscillation probability using a given formula and applying it to predict event rates.

 NLL Computation: Writing a function to compute the NLL and creating graphs to identify minima.

 Minimisation: Implementing a parabolic minimiser to find the optimal oscillation parameters.

 Accuracy Estimation: Estimating the error of the fit results using NLL shape analysis and curvature.

 Two-dimensional Fitting: Extending the minimisation to handle two parameters simultaneously and validating results.

 Cross-section Modelling: Incorporating the neutrino interaction cross-section as a free parameter in the NLL minimiser and estimating its effect on the results.

 The goal is to accurately determine the oscillation parameters and assess the rate of increase in the neutrino interaction cross-section with energy.